 Hailey Coy graduated from the University of Northern Iowa in 2019 with a degree in Health Promotion and Education.
 Her passion for disability inclusion was inspired by her involvement with the Spectrum Project (an inclusive arts experience) where she served as the Director of Dance and Movement.
 Hailey is currently employed as a Job Coach at Sherwood Autism Center in Missouri.
 She was also a UNI Cheerleader and is an instructor for the Universal Cheerleaders Association.

 Meghan Stiltner attended Kent State University in Ohio, where she was a cheerleader and studied moderate to intensive special education.
 After transferring to Ohio State University, Meghan graduated with a degree in Human Development and Family Science with a concentration in Special Education.
-When she is not traveling the nation as an instructor for the Universal Cheerleaders Association, Meghan is a special education substitute teacher in Ohio.
+When she's not traveling the nation as an instructor for Generation Spirit, Meghan is a special education substitute teacher in Ohio.